CQAR Guide

 One platform, two assessment layers

-CQAR combines structured screening (CQ) with adaptive AI voice interviews (AR).
+CQAR combines structured Screening with an adaptive AI voice interview.
 You decide which mix fits each role.

-- CQ — Candidate Quality screening.
+- Screening.
 Fixed voice questions scored against the role's rubric.
 Built to filter at scale.

-- AR — Adaptive Recording interview.
-Dynamic voice interview that follows up on vague answers and reads behavioural signals.
+- Adaptive Interview.
+A dynamic, spoken interview that follows up on vague answers and reads behavioural signals.

-- Per role, you pick CQ only, AR only, or both — the pipeline columns adapt to match.
+- Per role, you pick Screening only, an Adaptive Interview only, or both — the pipeline columns adapt to match.

 Kanban columns shift based on the role's product type so the team only sees stages that matter.

-- AR only: Applied → Interview → Offer → Hired.
+- Adaptive Interview only: Applied → Interview → Offer → Hired.

-- CQ only: Applied → Screening → Assessment → Offer → Hired.
+- Screening only: Applied → Screening → Assessment → Offer → Hired.

 - Both: Applied → Screening → Assessment → Interview → Offer → Hired.